genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. note:: **What is splice junction?**

-          Splice junctions are exon-intron junctions, at which RNA splicing takes place.
+          Splice junctions are exon-intron boundaries, at which RNA splicing takes place.
 For example, to cut an intron (between two exons) you need to splice in two places so that two exons might be jointed.